dword-design/with-local-tmp-dir/README.md

 <!-- /BADGES -->

 <!-- DESCRIPTION/ -->
-Creates a temporary folder inside CWD and passes the path to a function.
-Afterwards, the folder is removed.
+Creates a temporary folder inside cwd, cds inside the folder, runs a function, and removes the folder.
 Especially useful for testing.
 <!-- /DESCRIPTION -->

+This package can be used to write file-based tests with real files.
+See below for some examples.

 <!-- INSTALL/ -->
 ## Install